Azure/service-fabric-mesh-preview/docs/README.md

   [**2.
 Public docs**](./public-docs/index.md)

-  An early peek of the documentation that will release with the public preview.
+  An early peek at the documentation that will release with the public preview.

   [**3.
 Reference docs**](./reference-docs)